MirelaVoinea/Personal_Project/README.md

 ![image](https://github.com/user-attachments/assets/c9792c0c-5840-45ef-802c-b1fe58d24bbc)

 Most Cyclistic's members preffer classic bikes.

+2. Trip information for every member type

+![image](https://github.com/user-attachments/assets/a13ce6c3-c457-40d9-9893-eb8a59bc049c)
+![image](https://github.com/user-attachments/assets/effed1b7-f4fa-4d01-a124-d18c2bd9e690)

 Annual members trips represent aprox.
 75% out of total trips.
 Average trip length in minutes for casual members is nearly 2x bigger than the average for annual members.
 Max trip length for both member types are almos the same.
 Total trip length has a share of 60-40 (60% for annual members and 40% for casual members); this means that annual members preffer to have more short trips and casual members preffer to have more long trips (the average value of trip length confirms this).

-2. Trip information for every member type

-Casual members have a considerably higher average trip length than annual members.

-![image](https://github.com/user-attachments/assets/a13ce6c3-c457-40d9-9893-eb8a59bc049c)
-![image](https://github.com/user-attachments/assets/effed1b7-f4fa-4d01-a124-d18c2bd9e690)

 3. Trips by member type and time of the day

 ![image](https://github.com/user-attachments/assets/59988084-241a-455e-81d8-b4280da72477)

 Both annual and casual member's preffered time of the day to ride is in the afternoon.
-Casual members don't like to have trips in the morning as much as annual members do.

 4. Trips by member type and day of the week